SIL: Symbiotic Interactive Learning for Language-Conditioned Human-Agent Co-Adaptation: Method

-where $w_k$ represents temperature-dependent sampling weights, which favour conservative responses, $\mathbf{U}_k(x)$ denotes the uncertainty associated with each interpretation $y_k$, and $K(.) \in [0, 1]$ is a similarity kernel.
-Eq.~\eqref{eq:llm-int} ensures that interpretations with lower uncertainty contribute more to the final decision, while high-uncertainty interpretations trigger appropriate safeguards and clarification protocols.
+where $w_k$ are temperature-dependent sampling weights, that favour conservative responses, $\mathbf{U}_k(x)\!=\!1-\mathbf{C}_{\mathrm{ling}}(y_k)$ denotes the per-member uncertainty, and $K(\cdot,\cdot)\!\in\![0,1]$ is a cosine-similarity kernel evaluated in the same sentence-embedding space used for $\mathbf{D}(x)$.
+Eq.~\eqref{eq:llm-int} ensures that interpretations with lower uncertainty and greater consensus contribute more to the final decision, while high-uncertainty interpretations are down-weighted.

 In terms of command parsing (Fig.~\ref{fig:sil-framework}C), we employ a hierarchical approach combining structured JSON with the resulting LLM-guided interpretation, Eq.~\eqref{eq:llm-int}, to transform the natural language commands into executable actions.